Dynatrace/ef20-k8s-example/README.md

  - eec-ag-token - to share authentication token between ActiveGate and EEC (see EecTokenPath environment variable)
  - dsargs - not used for this implementation, but required - mount at /mnt/dsexecargs
- - dstoken-volume - to share authentication token between EEC and SNMP pods.
+ - dstoken-volume - to share authentication token between EEC and datasource pods.
 Mount at `/var/lib/dynatrace/remotepluginmodule/agent/runtime/datasources`
  - runtime-configuration - for EEC runtimeConfiguration file, should be mounted at `/var/lib/dynatrace/remotepluginmodule/agent/conf/runtime`
  - extension mounts.
 Each mount has name matching extension (i.e. extension-generic-cisco for com.dynatrace.extension.snmp-generic-cisco-device) and mount approperiate secret in `/var/lib/dynatrace/remotepluginmodule/agent/config/extensions`, for example `/var/lib/dynatrace/remotepluginmodule/agent/config/extensions/com.dynatrace.extension.snmp-generic-cisco-device` should contain extension.yaml for generic cisco extension and all task files for this extension

 There should also be service exposing EEC to other pods - by default EEC listens to port 14599

-## Create k8s pods for SNMP datasources
+## Create k8s pods for datasources

-Each SNMP pod handles one configuration with unique ID.
+Each datasource pod handles one configuration with unique ID.
 It requires following environment variables:

  - ConfigId - unique value corresponding with id provided in task file
  - EECPort - port used by EEC service